0xbitx/DEDSEC_XUAN/README.md

 **How does it stay hidden?** Every installed artifact is machine-specific.
 No two infected machines share the same binary name, module path, persistence entry, or config directory.
 File timestamps are cloned from legitimate system files to resist forensic timeline analysis.
 The kernel module auto-hides all rootkit paths on every boot and whitelists its own PID so the rootkit can read its configuration while remaining invisible to `find`, `ls`, `ps`, `top`, `netstat`, and any EDR scanning `/proc`.
 Rootkit detection tools — including **chkrootkit**, **rkhunter**, and **unhide** — return clean results with zero warnings.
 Full merged-usr support ensures paths are correctly hidden whether `/lib` is a symlink to `/usr/lib` or not.

-**Persistence** is handled through a hidden cron `@reboot` entry that sources the user's shell profiles so environment variables propagate correctly.
+**Persistence** is maintained through a hidden startup mechanism that executes on system initialization and sources the user's shell profiles so environment variables propagate correctly.
 The dropper binary is a single statically-linked ELF — no dependencies, no package manager noise beyond optional kernel header installation.
 Between the machine-specific naming, timestamp cloning, ELF header corruption, and binary obfuscation, static analysis of the dropper yields nothing actionable.
 The dropper persists the module source tarball so the rootkit can self-rebuild after kernel upgrades without external intervention.

 ---